 Even though the dram shop laws have limitations, it is possible to file a personal injury lawsuit in certain situations.

-Due to the facts these laws are often complex, you should retain our personal injury attorneys to give you the best chance in recovering financial compensation.
+Due to the fact these laws are often complex, you should retain our personal injury attorneys to give you the best chance of recovering financial compensation.

 Our law firm is based in Los Angeles and we serve clients throughout Southern California.